IsaiahDicristoforo/QuizAppGroupProject/README.md

 As an educator, I want to create a custom Wordle quiz for my students, so that I can quiz them and test their knowledge about spcifics words and terms disucssed in class.

 #### Dependencies
-The Wordle quiz is store in a MySql database and is associated with the creator's account.
+The Wordle quiz is stored in a MySql database and is associated with the creator's account.

 #### Assumptions
 The user creating the wordle quiz has an account to save, share, and start the Wordle quiz.